sergypv/spring-thrift-service-manager/README.md

 ### Server configuration

 The server configuration provides both Server and Transport. thrift-service-manager requires of a factory for those in order to operate, this need to be provided a construction time.
-The jar givesa two different servers out of the box but you can create in 5 minutes all the others (see below Using Other Servers).
+The jar gives two different servers out of the box but you can create in 5 minutes all the others (see below Using Other Servers).

 * __ServiceThreadPoolWrapper__.
-This implementation is based on a TThreadedSelectorServer server (http://people.apache.org/~thejas/thrift-0.9/javadoc/org/apache/thrift/server/TThreadedSelectorServer.html) over a TNonblockingServerSocket transport layer (people.apache.org/~thejas/thrift-0.9/javadoc/org/apache/thrift/transport/TNonblockingServerSocket.html)
+This implementation is based on a TThreadedSelectorServer server over a TNonblockingServerSocket transport layer
 * __SecuredThreadPoolWrapper__.
 This implementation uses a public/private key pair in order to secure the server/client communication.
 It is based on a TThreadPoolServer server over a TSSLTransport transport layer.

 #### Using Other Servers

 Using any other combination of Server/Transport it's very easy.
 Implement _AbstractRunnableServiceWrapper_, including the factory inner class, and you are good to go.
 There is only one mandatory method: _getServer_, which should return the server you want to use.
-The Factory class should returns the a new instance of it each time _getServiceWrapper_ is invoked.
+The Factory class should returns a new instance of it each time _getServiceWrapper_ is invoked.

 Just copy _ServiceThreadPoolWrapper_ as an starting point and go from there.
 If you do so, please contribute by providing the code as a Pull Request.

 ### Service setup

-The are two ways to initialize services with thrift-service-manager, through XML configuration and csv lists.
+The are two ways to initialize services with thrift-service-manager: through XML configuration and csv lists.
 On both cases you need to provide the configuration at construction time.

 #### XML Configuration